 Other Crimes: This category is composed of many crimes and incidents that range in severity.
 It includes reports of incidents such as arson/explosion, misdemeanor assault, criminal possession or sale of a controlled substance, sale of marijuana, criminal mischief, petit larceny, reckless endangerment, sex offenses (not including rape, which is included in the Major Crimes), and weapons possession.

 Non-Criminal Incidents: This category includes actions which are not classified as crimes but are nevertheless disruptive to the school environment.
 It includes disorderly conduct, harassment, loitering, possession of marijuana, dangerous instruments and trespass.

 For Additional Information

-Click Here to View the School Crime Data For 2010-2011 As Reported By the NYPD School Safety Division.
+View the School Crime Data For 2016-2017 as Reported By the NYPD School Safety Division.

 Violent and Disruptive Incidents (VADIR)

 No Child Left Behind (NCLB) -- School Safety & Accountability